 Lapsus$ most recently made headlines for allegedly exfiltrating source code data from LG Electronics and Microsoft – while most notably claiming to have had access to a ‘super user’ account of identity access management provider Okta.

 Microsoft confirmed no customer code or data was involved in the observed activities of Lapsus$.
 Their investigation found a single account had been compromised, granting limited access.

-Okta has stated the access Lapsus$ claimed was part of a January 2022 security incident that has since been resolved.
-The hacker group has responded – sharing how it believed the attack was a success and alleging Okta has downplayed the effectiveness of the breach.
+Okta has stated the access Lapsus$ claimed was part of a January 2022 security incident that has since been resolved. – sharing how it believed the attack was a success and alleging Okta has downplayed the effectiveness of the breach.

 On March 24, the BBC reported that City of London Police arrested seven people between the ages of 16 and 21 in connection with an investigation into a hacking group.
 According to the BBC, the police did not name the group, but the news agency cited cybersecurity researchers and fellow hackers who say at least one of those arrested is associated with Lapsus$.